Become an EMT!

 100% Job Placement!

 Payment Plans Are Available!

 Complete your entire program at our Yarmouth, MA campus!
 In the classroom, you will engage in your emergency medical technician didactic and hands on skills education.
-Course curriculum covers anatomy, physiology, patient assessment survey and triage, bleeding control, treatment of shock, oxygen therapy, and more.
+Course curriculum covers anatomy, physiology, patient assessment, survey, triage, bleeding control, treatment of shock, oxygen therapy, and more.

-Our online course management system allows students access to all handouts, powerpoint presentations, videos, and podcasts of each lecture at any time during the program.
+Our online course management system allows students access to all handouts, lectures, videos, and podcasts of each lecture at any time during the program.

 Throughout your program, you will be trained to handle a multitude of real-world situations through extensive hands-on training and instruction in our state-of-the-art simulation ambulance and simulation labs.

 Students who successfully complete the didactic and practical portions of the course will be eligible for the National Registry exam.

 On-Campus Tuition: $1000 (Includes BLS CPR Certification & T-Shirt)

 OTHER ASSOCIATED FEES: